alddesign/crudkit/readme-apidoc.md

 # API Documentation (apidoc)
-Curdkit comes with a documentation of its API.
+Curdkit comes with documentation of its API.
-Straigh outta code, generated with [phpDocumentor2](https://phpdoc.org/) - thanks.
+Straigh outta code - generated with [phpDocumentor2](https://phpdoc.org/) - thanks to you guys.

+**Crudkit grows, so does the apidoc.**
 In the first run its my goal to cover the wohle code with the apidoc.
-**Crudkit grows, so does the apiudoc.**
-With every commit there will be more Documentation, with more examples, explainations and more details.
+With every commit there will be more documentation: more examples, explainations and details.

-## Ok dawg, just tell me wehere to find it...
+## Where to find
 The apidoc can be found under `<laravel root director>/vendor/alddesign/curdkit/doc` There are two versions
 - `doc/crudkit-apidoc-user` contains documentation about all the Classes/methods you need as a "user" to build webpages with crudkit